-As a company with both pipelines and wind turbines, Enbridge is delivering energy security and driving transformation toward a lower-carbon economy.
-And we’re proud to deliver economic benefits in the U.S. states and the Canadian provinces where we do business.
+As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
+And we’re proud to deliver economic benefits in the states where we do business.

-- Our growth capital spending in Texas, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled more than $963 million;
+- Enbridge's capital expenditures in Texas, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $375.4 million.

-- Our operating and administrative expenditures in Texas, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $3.05 billion; and
+- Enbridge's operating and administrative expenditures in Texas, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $599.6 million.

-- Enbridge’s workforce included 2,300 Texas-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 1,588 Texas-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $189.2 million in base salary to our Texas-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $161 million in total wages to our Texas-based permanent and temporary employees—much of that injected directly into the state economy.

-- Enbridge paid $32.4 million in property tax for its pipelines and related facilities, such as storage facilities, pump stations, and natural gas processing and treating plants, in Texas;
+- Enbridge paid more than $23.1 million in property tax across Texas for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge invested $2,070,425 in community-strengthening initiatives across Texas—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2022, through our Fueling Futures program, Enbridge invested $752,700 in community-strengthening initiatives across Texas.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.